Last Updated: December 3, 2020

 1. The Rewards of the New Apple Credit Card

 Apple has decided to heavily incentivize the card with some of the highest cash-back rewards on the market.
 Shoppers will get 3% back for all Apple Store, apple.com, iTunes, or App Store purchases, 2% on any purchase using Apple Pay, and 1% for purchases using the physical card.

 The Apple Card also pays out these cash rewards every day.
 There is no minimum number of points needed to redeem rewards, nor are there limits to the way the rewards are redeemed.
 The money is directly deposited into your Daily Cash wallet which can be used to purchase something with Apple Pay, make a payment on the Apple Card balance, or send money to others in your network.

 The rewards are straightforward and substantial.
 And they are sure to draw in more and more consumers.
 Retailers must respond quickly and accept Apple Pay as soon as possible.

 While its rewards are the more apparent incentive, the lack of fees is equally beneficial.
-There are no annual membership fees, no cash-advance fees, and no international fees.
+There are no annual membership fees, no cash advance fees, and no international fees.
 Amazingly, there are also no overdraft or over-limit fees.
-There is interest, of course, but no late fees, or increase interest rates for missed payments.
+There is interest, of course, but no late fees, or increased interest rates for missed payments.

 In short, it’s an unusually great combination for a credit card: high reward and low risk.